 - Students with public health insurance pay a uniform monthly contribution throughout Germany.

-However, the situation is different with private health insurance, where every provider decides on his own how much to charge.
+However, the situation is different with private health insurance, where every provider decides on their own how much to charge.

-Premiums aren’t calculated according to the income of the individual like in the public system, but on the level of benefits, age, and health conditions.
+Premiums aren’t calculated according to the individual’s income like in the public system, but on the level of benefits, age, and health conditions.

-Most of the companies will make a medical assessment (usually per phone) of the potential client, so they can estimate a current state of health.
+Most companies will make a medical assessment (usually via phone) of the potential client to estimate a current state of health.

-But depending on the benefits you choose, you can also spend more, so a 35-year-old might pay 326 EUR for very good coverage with special priories and preferences.
+But depending on the benefits you choose, you can also spend more, so a 35-year-old might pay 326 EUR for excellent coverage with special priories and preferences.

 In comparison, the same employee with an income of 60k per year will pay around 365 EUR per month for public health insurance.